What Does A Mono Rash Look Like

 • Itch relief: If the rash is itchy, you can try applying cool compresses or using over-the-counter antihistamine creams or lotions.
 In severe cases, your doctor may prescribe a stronger topical corticosteroid cream.

-• Avoid strenuous activities: Due to the risk of spleen rupture, it's important to avoid strenuous activities, contact sports, and heavy lifting for several weeks after the onset of symptoms.
+• Avoid strenuous activities: Due to the risk of spleen rupture, it helps to avoid strenuous activities, contact sports, and heavy lifting for several weeks after the onset of symptoms.

-• Sun protection: The mono rash can make your skin more sensitive to the sun, so it's important to protect your skin from sun exposure by wearing protective clothing and using sunscreen.
+• Sun protection: The mono rash can make your skin more sensitive to the sun, so it helps to protect your skin from sun exposure by wearing protective clothing and using sunscreen.

 Seeking Medical Attention

-While many cases of mono and the associated rash can be managed at home, it's important to seek medical attention if you experience any of the following:
+While many cases of mono and the associated rash can be managed at home, make sure to seek medical attention if you experience any of the following:

 • Difficulty breathing: This could be a sign of a serious complication, such as airway obstruction.